7ANV1R/flutter-mcp-chatbot/README.md

 A Flutter mobile app that demonstrates the Model Context Protocol (MCP) by creating a weather chatbot that uses real AI and external APIs.

+## ✨ Vibe-Coded Project

+This project was created with **vibe coding** — a relaxed, flow-driven approach where creativity and intuition lead the way.
+No overthinking, just good energy and clean code.

 ## Architecture

 This app implements proper MCP architecture with: